 More important than neighborhoods in Memphis are the city's general divisions.
 These major divisions are how the city defines itself.

-Midtown This is primarily a residential area, though it's also known for its numerous hospitals.
-Though a far cry from bustling Beale Street, the Overton Square area is midtown's main entertainment area and is the site of several decent restaurants.
-South of Overton Square, you'll find the hip Cooper-Young neighborhood -- basically a single intersection with several trendy eateries, coffeehouses, art galleries, and interesting boutiques.
-Midtown is also where you will find Overton Park, which envelops the Memphis Zoo and Aquarium, and the Memphis Brooks Museum of Art.
-There are many large, stately homes on park-like blocks surrounding Overton Park.
+Midtown -- This is primarily a residential area, though it's also known for its numerous hospitals, which are themselves collectively known as the Medical Center district.
+Though a far cry from bustling Beale Street, the Overton Square area -- once the city's top entertainment district -- isn't what it once was.
+Still, it's where the professional theater companies are located, and there are several excellent restaurants here, including Paulette's and the new Restaurant Iris.
+South of Overton Square, you'll find the proudly Bohemian Cooper-Young neighborhood -- basically a single intersection with trendy eateries, coffeehouses, and interesting boutiques.
+Midtown is also where you will find Overton Park, which envelops the Memphis Zoo and Aquarium, the Memphis Brooks Museum of Art, and the prestigious Memphis College of Art.

-East Memphis Heading still farther east from downtown brings you to East Memphis, which lies roughly on either side of I-240 on the east side of the city.
-This is the city's most affluent and most newly developed region.
-It's characterized by multilane highways, scads of malls and shopping centers (seemingly at every major intersection), new office complexes, and a few high-rise hotels and office buildings.
+East Memphis -- Heading still farther east from downtown brings you to East Memphis, which lies roughly on either side of I-240 on the east side of the city.
+From downtown, take Poplar Avenue to get there.
+It's a maddeningly busy, narrow, and traffic-choked multilane corridor, but it's still the shortest distance between the two points.
+In East Memphis you'll find scads of malls and shopping centers, restaurants, office complexes, and a few high-rise hotels.